 If you have ESRD, you may be eligible for Medicare regardless of your age.

 “(Medicare) can be a big help for people with ESRD in managing their health and paying for treatment,” says Bryan W. Adams, co-founder and CEO of Integrity Marketing Group.

 You qualify for Medicare based on ESRD if your kidneys have stopped working, you require regular dialysis, or have had a kidney transplant.

 You or your spouse or dependent child will also need to have worked the required amount of time under Social Security, the Railroad Retirement Board (RRB), or as a government employee.
 This generally means working and paying Medicare taxes for at least 10 years.

 “If you have questions about ESRD eligibility, it’s a good idea to contact your local Social Security office or talk with a licensed Medicare insurance agent,” Adams says.
 “They can help you find out if you qualify.”

 What’s covered by ESRD Medicare?

 If you qualify for Medicare based on ESRD, you’ll receive full Medicare coverage, including services beyond those related to kidney failure.
-ESRD Medicare coverage gives you access to both Medicare Part A, which covers inpatient hospital stays or temporary time at a skilled nursing facility and some home health and hospice care, and Part B, which helps pay for doctors’ services, outpatient care, medical supplies and preventative services.
+ESRD Medicare coverage gives you access to both Medicare Part A, which covers inpatient hospital stays or temporary time at a skilled nursing facility and some home health and hospice care, and Medicare Part B, which helps pay for doctors’ services, outpatient care, medical supplies, and preventive services.

 - Kidney transplants